-Recipients of all the trimester awards, Honor Roll and Regal Eagle for all three trimesters will earn the Graduate Award.
+Recipients of all the trimester awards, Honor Roll and Regal Eagle for all three trimesters, and the third-trimester Perfect Attendance award will earn the Graduate Award.
 Awards for all three trimesters will receive a Pennant at an evening Awards Assembly in September.